DefinetlyNotAI/Logicytics/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Refactoring (non-breaking change)
 - [ ] Breaking change (fix or feature that would change existing functionality)
+- [ ] My change introduces changes to the documentation (only docs are affected)

 ### Checklist